susyhaga/the_nun_2_lp/README.md

 Goal: Clone and improve the webpage of the movie The Nun 2, applying new features to the original page.

-As the original webpage is from a Horror movie, features were added to play sounds and scary the user when clicking on a button in the page or scrolling down.
+As the original webpage is from a Horror movie, features were added to play sounds and scary the user when clicking on a button or scrolling down.

 This project is part of the Front End Engineering course at EBAC.